 Scots mutton soup was on offer.
-And chicken pan rolls, possibly Parsi in origin, the Royal’s nomenclature reaching for status with the French poulet.
-These rolls are a crepe filled with sweet or savoury, they look like a Jewish blintz and are still well-known in the Indian kitchen.
+And chicken pan rolls, possibly Parsi in origin.
+The Royal’s nomenclature sought status with the French word poulet.
+Pan rolls are a crêpe filled with something sweet or savoury.
+They look like a Jewish blintz and are well-known in the Indian kitchen to this day.

 Note re images: the first two images above were sourced from the New York Public Public Library at the link provided in the text.
 The second was sourced from Pinterest, here, and the third from Wikipedia, here.
 All intellectual property therein belongs solely to the authorized owner, as applicable.
 Images used for educational and historical purposes.
 All feedback welcomed.

 *Anglo-Indian means here the ethnic group of that name, descendants of British and Indian intermarriage.
 They evolved a distinctive culture including for the foodways.
 Independence in 1948 resulted in a large-scale exodus to Britain and the Commonwealth, spurred in that many spoke only English and held administrative jobs that became de-Anglicized in time.
 Many came to Canada, in fact.